vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 console.log(sorted); // [1, 2, 3];
 ```

-Here we made sorted copy of the initial array.
+Here we made the sorted copy of the initial array.
 To sort the array we used `sort` method, we can pass callback inside it to compare non-primitive items.
 This callback should return number: negative if the first element less than previous, zero if they are equal or positive if first value bigger than second.
 Here is the simple example to sort the list of objects by date:

 ```js
 const sortByDate = (a, b) => {